Dhruva-Sahani/Customer_review_prediction_using_decision_tree/README.md

 Tuning hyperparameters using GridSearchCV
 Evaluating a decision tree model using a confusion matrix and various other plots

-#### The dataset used for the project has been made available in CSV format as well.
+#### This project was performed as a part of Google advanced data analysis program.
+The dataset used for the project has been made available in CSV format as well.